uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance.md

 	Apply for teacher training
 </h2>
 <p>
-	Apply for a training place via <a href="https://www.ucas.com/postgraduate/teacher-training/ucas-teacher-training-apply-and-track">UCAS Teacher Training</a>, or by using a new GOV.UK service called <a href="https://www.apply-for-teacher-training.education.gov.uk/candidate">Apply for teacher training</a>
+	You can apply for a training place via <a href="https://www.ucas.com/postgraduate/teacher-training/ucas-teacher-training-apply-and-track">UCAS Teacher Training</a>, or by using a new GOV.UK service called <a href="https://www.apply-for-teacher-training.education.gov.uk/candidate">Apply for teacher training</a>.
 </p>
 <p>Apply for teacher training will eventually replace <a href="https://www.ucas.com/postgraduate/teacher-training/ucas-teacher-training-apply-and-track">UCAS</a>, but for now, the new service is limited to certain providers.
 </p>